A publication-restricted search only returns results with specific words from a specific publication.

 Keep in mind, however, that publication-restricted searches may be incomplete.
 Google Scholar gathers bibliographical data from many sources, including automatically extracting it from text and citations.
 This information may be incomplete or even incorrect; many preprints, for instance, don't say where (or even whether) the article was ultimately published.

-In general, publication-restricted searches are effective if you're certain of what you're looking for.
+In general, publication-restricted searches are effective if you already know what you're looking for.

 Finally, bear in mind that one journal can be spelled several ways (e.g., Journal of Biological Chemistry is often abbreviated as J Biol Chem), so you may need to try several spellings of a given publication in order to get complete search results.